Spin-statistics relation for quantum Hall states

 \paragraph{\textbf{Conclusions} ---}

-We have presented a SSR for the abelian quasiparticles of the QHE on planar surfaces.
+We have presented a SSR for the abelian quasiparticles of the QHE on planar surfaces derived from very mild assumptions.
 We have shown that the quasiparticles fractionalise the gauge-invariant generator of rotations and that this quantity can be used to define a measurable spin.
 The fractional statistical properties of the quasiparticles follow from that.
-It would be extremely interesting to relax the assumption of non-degenerate ground state, and to move to the non-abelian case~\cite{Macaluso_2019}.
-Additionally, it would be interesting to extend our results to a situation where $H_0$ is not rotational invariant.
-The discussion of pinning potentials that are not rotationally symmetric seems also of physical relevance in the context of disorder physics~\cite{Trung_2022} and is left for future work.
-We observed that Laughlin's and Jain's QE have a different spin on the disk.
-It would be interesting to determine their spin on the sphere from an explicit Berry phase calculation, to check which one matches the expected value $J_p$, obtained in \cite{Einarsson_1995} for $p=\pm 1$.
+Our results carry over to non-abelian quantum Hall states.

 \paragraph{\textbf{Acknowledgements} --- } We acknowledge discussions with I.~Carusotto, T.~Comparin, B.~Estienne, H.~Hansson, M.~Hermanns, A.~Polychronakos and N.~Regnault.
 A.N.~thanks Universit\'e Paris-Saclay and LPTMS for warm hospitality.
 L.M.~has been supported by LabEx PALM (ANR-10-LABX-0039-PALM).